Kelvin-Froude wake patterns of a traveling pressure disturbance

 It contains the single $k_{0}$ tt interference fringe and an infinite set of the $n\geqslant1$, dd interference fringes.
-As the Froude number further decreases toward $F=F_{0}=0.564$, the $k_{0}$ tt fringe approaches the central line $y=0$, the wedge, confining the pattern according to Eqs.(\ref{inner_angle}) and (\ref{one_Q}) widens, and at $F=0.564$, depicted in Figure \ref{flow}d, the tt fringe is about to become extinct.
+As the Froude number further decreases toward $F=F_{0}=0.564$, the $k_{0}$ tt fringe approaches the central line $y=0$ and the confining wedge widens.
+At $F=0.654$ (Figure~\ref{flow}d), the tt fringe is nearly extinct.

-At a Froude number slightly smaller than $0.564$, the situation shown in Figure \ref{flow}e occurs.
-Here only the $n\geqslant1$ dd interference fringes are present.
-Apart from the substitution $n\rightarrow n+1$, this looks like a counterpart to the case depicted in Figure \ref{flow}a indicative of a cyclic change in the interference pattern.
-However this is only a half-cycle as there also are "destructive" ($2n+1\rightarrow 2n$) wave numbers sandwiched between two existing neighboring "constructive" $k_{n}$'s (\ref{discrete_stationary_phase}).
-To complete the cycle the Froude number has to further decrease until the tt fringe corresponding to the wave number $k_{1}$ is extinct.
+For $F$ slightly smaller than $0.564$ (Figure~\ref{flow}e), only the $n\geqslant1$ dd interference fringes are present.
+While this looks similar to the case in Figure~\ref{flow}a with the substitution $n\rightarrow n+1$, this is only a half-cycle.
+There are also "destructive" ($2n+1\rightarrow2n$) wave numbers sandwiched between neighboring "constructive" $k_n$'s (\ref{discrete_stationary_phase}).
+To complete the cycle, the Froude number must further decrease until the $k_1$ tt fringe is extinct.